top of page

 Become familiar with who you are at this moment.
 Recognize the person who walked the walk, climbed the challenge, and traveled a distance.
 See the person you were with the knowledge you had, accepting them, and identify the person you are now with new knowledge within.

-I had my participants stop, place their hands on their heart with eyes closed, and recognize themselves.
-They connected to their breath and their body, identifying how their physical, mental and emotional body felt.
-I encouraged them to compare them without labeling them as good, bad, right, or wrong.
-They practiced simply existing and reminded themselves it was enough.
-They were enough.
+I had my participants stop, place their hands on their hearts, and close their eyes.
+They connected to their breath and body, identifying how they felt physically, mentally, and emotionally.
+I encouraged them to compare these feelings without labeling them as good or bad.
+They practiced simply existing and reminded themselves that they were enough.

-Embracing the fall is the moment after recognition of self.
-It's the moment we imagine looking at ourselves in the mirror and truly looking to see who is there.
-Loving them, accepting them, growing with them, listening and checking in.
-It's when we choose to treat that person as if they are a best friend.
-A friend we forgive, encourage and connect with.
+Embracing the fall is the moment after recognizing oneself.
+It's when we look in the mirror and truly see who is there.
+We must love, accept, and grow with that person.
+It’s about treating ourselves as we would a best friend—someone we forgive, encourage, and connect with.

-This blog post was inspired not only by the recent retreat, but also a practice I try to stick to.
-Each solstice (summer and winter), I remind myself of the person I was, where I began as a student, an educator, an instructor, and finally a small business owner.
-I also remind myself of who I want to become.
-Not only a successful business owner, but a yoga therapist, and someone who strives to leave the world better than they found it.
-If I can’t change the world, I strive to make a positive impact in a very small corner of it.
+This blog post was inspired not only by the recent retreat but also by a personal practice I strive to maintain.
+Each solstice, both summer and winter, I remind myself of the person I was.
+I reflect on my journey as a student, educator, instructor, and small business owner.
+I also think about who I want to become—not just a successful business owner, but a yoga therapist and someone who aims to leave the world better than I found it.
+If I can’t change the world, I strive to make a positive impact in my small corner of it.

 Solstice Challenge: Can you complete 108?
 A practice of mentally pushing through, of detoxing, and accepting what is.